Best Internet Options for Truckers

 Why we recommend a hotspot device for your truck

-1. You can support more devices with a dedicated hotspot device than if you just use your phone’s tethering.
+1. You can support more devices with a dedicated hotspot than using your phone’s tethering.

-2. You can usually purchase a hotspot device through your current cellular provider, making the process pretty convenient to just bundle with your existing plan.
+2. You can usually purchase a hotspot device through your current cellular provider, making it convenient to bundle it with your existing plan.

 3. With a device, you can keep your software downloading on your laptop in the truck, even if you take your phone inside the gas station.